octue/octue-sdk-python/docs/source/updating_services.rst

 12. Check that the deployment workflow has run successfully (this can take a few minutes).
 You can check the progress in the "Actions" tab of the GitHub repository

-13. Run a deployment test for the new service revision if you have one